Bloomsbury Home

 Free US delivery on orders $35 or over

-Lucas Hilderbrand reflects on the experience of falling of love with, living with, and having one's own life shaped by the Before trilogy.
-He offers a close reading of each of the Before films, considering the extent to which they operate beyond the generic norms of romantic comedy or melodrama, incorporating aspects of realism and naturalism through their location shooting, long takes, and near-real time temporality.
-He positions the films within their historical contexts, as time capsules of their respective moments, considering the impact of evolving politics and technologies, and how they impact or interrupt the characters' intimacy.
-All the while, he pays attention to the films' subjective impact on viewers over 18 years.
+Lucas Hilderbrand reflects on the experience of falling in love with, living with and having one's own life shaped by the Before trilogy.
+Tracing the story of the films' production, he considers the contribution of the leading actors, particularly Delphy, to their screenplays.
+He offers a close reading of each of the Before films, considering the extent to which they operate beyond the generic norms of romantic comedy or melodrama, incorporating aspects of realism and emotional authenticity through their location shooting, long takes and near-real time temporality.
+Treating the films as time capsules of their respective historical moments, Hilderbrand considers how evolving politics and technologies impact or interrupt the characters' intimacy, while placing the trilogy in conversation with other films.
+All the while, he pays attention to the trilogy's subjective impact on viewers across its eighteen-year timespan – and its continuing afterglow.

 Published | Nov 13 2025 |